-The District of Columbia Office of Cable Television, Film, Music, and Entertainment (OCTFME) is pleased to recognize Amil Barnes as the August 2019 Filmmaker of the Month.
+Washington, DC – The District of Columbia Office of Cable Television, Film, Music, and Entertainment (OCTFME) is pleased to recognize Katie Bryden as our August 2020 Filmmaker of the Month!

-Want to learn more about Amil Barnes and his work?
-Click HERE to listen to his DC Radio interview.
+Want to learn more about Katie Bryden and her work?
+Click HERE to listen to her DC Radio interview.

 OCTFME launched the “Filmmaker of the Month” initiative as a vehicle for highlighting the talents and creative contributions of filmmakers that make the District of Columbia their home.
 The “Filmmaker of the Month” initiative is part of OCTFME’s mission to elevate the national and international profile of the District’s talented filmmakers.